Amy Yasbeck: Personal life

 Yasbeck is the widow of actor John Ritter, with whom she had worked in several projects.
 She first met him at director Dennis Dugan's house during a read-through of their film Problem Child.

-Yasbeck and Ritter also starred together in Problem Child 2 (1991) and guest-starred together in an episode of The Cosby Show that aired in 1991.
-Ritter also guest-starred on Wings as Yasbeck's estranged husband in the season-seven episode "Love Overboard".
-The couple welcomed a daughter on September 11, 1998 named Stella, who transitioned at the age of 18 and changed his name to Noah.
-They married the following year on September 18, 1999, at the Murphy Theatre in Wilmington, Ohio.
+Yasbeck and Ritter starred together in Problem Child 2 (1991) and guest-starred together in an episode of The Cosby Show that aired in 1991.
+Ritter guest-starred on Wings as Yasbeck's estranged husband in the season-seven episode "Love Overboard".
+The couple welcomed a child who transitioned at the age of 18.
+They married the following year after their child's birth at the Murphy Theatre in Wilmington, Ohio.

 On September 11, 2003, Ritter experienced chest pain and extreme nausea while rehearsing for 8 Simple Rules for Dating My Teenage Daughter.
 He was taken to the hospital by paramedics.
 Initially, Ritter was thought to be suffering a heart attack.
 At 10:48 that night, Ritter died.
 The cause of death was later determined to be an aortic dissection stemming from a previously undiagnosed congenital heart defect.

 Yasbeck gave her blessing to the continuation of the sitcom, as 8 Simple Rules, where it was ultimately decided that Katey Sagal's character would assume the lead role as a widow.

 Yasbeck appeared on Larry King Live on June 16, 2008, to discuss heart disease.

 On the September 5, 1990, episode of The Tonight Show Starring Johnny Carson, she said that her "great-great-great uncle" Charles Webb Murphy was the owner of the Chicago Cubs during their 1907 and 1908 championships.

 Wrongful death lawsuit

 After John Ritter's death, Yasbeck filed a $67 million wrongful death lawsuit against Providence Saint Joseph Medical Center and several doctors who treated him, alleging they misdiagnosed his condition and contributed to his death.
 Several of the defendants settled out of court for a total of $14 million, including Providence St. Joseph, which settled for $9.4 million.
-On March 14, 2008, a jury split 9–3 in favor of the doctors, clearing the physicians of any wrongdoing.
+On March 14, 2008, a jury split 9–3 in favor of two doctors, clearing those physicians of any wrongdoing.